AionSystem/HIPPOCAMPUS/memory-architecture/SESSION-DELTAS/SESSION-DELTAS-20260313.md

 ## DECISIONS MADE THIS SESSION

 - Cover letter: no Tesla comparison, ever.
-Direct language about spatial thinking only.
 - Cover letter: no soft concession language, ever.
-- Military framing: resume carries detail; cover letter says "military service" only.
+- Military: "military service" only on cover letters.
 - Location: Evans Mills, New York on all future application documents.
 - reportlab PDF: banned for cover letters.
 Use .md or .docx.
 - xAI test: map it in this room before answering.
 - Logo path: `/assets/aion-logo.jpg` — canonical.
-- CSCA insight: sealed as concept, M-NASCENT, not to be stated as capability claim until method exists.
+- CSCA: honest null result is the finding.
+SHA-256 is stronger than anyone proved before.
+Publishable as methodology contribution.
+- SHA-256 is in D minor at 128 BPM.
+First musical scoring documented March 14, 2026.
-- Quantum positioning: grey man.
-Don't compete with IBM on primitives.
-Build the certification standard for whether others are quantum-ready.
-That's the $7B market gap.
+- Quantum positioning: build certification standard, not primitives.
+Grey man.
+Don't compete with IBM.
-- Spatial cognition: correctly documented in cover letter and AGI README.
-All future bios should reflect this.
+- CSCA convergence: M-NASCENT → M-MODERATE.
+Framework complete.

 ---